Our Team

 Senior Administrative Assistant

-Matthew Wu came CAEH from the tourism and hospitality industry where he spent 15 years in marketing, branding, partnerships, and as an international award winning hotel concierge.
+Matthew Wu came to CAEH from the tourism and hospitality industry where he spent 15 years in marketing, branding, partnerships, and as an international award winning hotel concierge.
 Matthew is passionate about storytelling, community engagement and service excellence and is committed to ensuring that all CAEH events, programs, and partnerships are seamless and impactful.
-Matthew lives in Burnaby, British Columbia and can often be found on the local forest trails.
-Burnaby is located on the ancestral, and unceded territory of the hən̓qəmin̓əm̓
+He brings a wealth of experience leading complex, large scale events and projects and is one of the primary organizers for the annual National Conference on Ending Homelessness and Built for Zero Learning Session.
+Matthew lives in Vancouver, British Columbia located on the ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) Nations.

 Andrew Burns